Mohamed Salah: Personal life

-Salah and his wife, Maggi, married in 2013.
+Salah and his wife, Magi, married in 2013.
 Their daughter, Makka, born in 2014, is named in honour of the Islamic holy city of Mecca.
-He had another daughter, Kayan, born in 2020.
+They welcomed a second daughter, Kayan, in 2020.
 Salah is Muslim and celebrates goals by performing the sujud.
 On this goal celebration, Salah told CNN, "It's something like praying or thanking God for what I have received, but yeah, it's just praying and praying for a win.
 I've always done that since I was young, everywhere."

 Salah enjoys playing football on his PlayStation, and has confessed jokingly that "Salah in the video game is stronger than the real one".
+On top of that, he would often choose Liverpool as his team while playing on his PlayStation, confessing that he loved the club while he was a youngster.
 Salah has also revealed that his favourite food is kushari, an Egyptian working class dish in origin that is usually made from rice, pasta and lentils and topped with a variety of options including spiced tomatoes, chickpeas and onions.

 During the 2018 Egyptian presidential election, a large number of spoilt ballot papers, possibly more than a million, involved voters crossing out both names and writing Salah's name instead.

-In November 2020, Salah tested positive for COVID-19.

 Outside football

 Sponsors

-Salah has a sponsorship deal with sportswear and equipment supplier Adidas: he wears Adidas X18 football boots.
-He appeared in an Adidas 2018 World Cup commercial along with other players in the Adidas stable, including David Beckham, Lionel Messi and Paul Pogba, and singer Pharrell Williams.
+Salah has a sponsorship deal with sportswear and equipment supplier Adidas: he wears a special edition Adidas X Crazyfast+ football boots called Egyptian Nights.
+He appeared in an Adidas 2018 World Cup commercial along with other players who are also sponsored by them, including David Beckham, Lionel Messi, Paul Pogba and singer Pharrell Williams.

 In March 2018, Salah appeared in an advertisement for Vodafone Egypt.
 Filmed visiting several Merseyside landmarks, the video was originally released in Arabic (but was also translated to English).
 A month later, he mentioned that he was "insulted" after his image was displayed across the national team's plane without his permission before the start of the World Cup that year, as the official sponsor of the national team, WE, is a rival of his sponsor.